Oxalate-Portal/oxalate-frontend/README.md

-# OxalatePortal frontend
+# Oxalate Portal frontend UI

-This is the React-based frontend for the OxalatePortal project.
+This is the React-based frontend for the Oxalat-ePortal project.

 Uses: